 - A. All elementary school students will have at least 20 minutes of daily recess.
-Each school will provide space, equipment and an environment conducive to safe and enjoyable play. - B. Students will have additional opportunities for physical activity through before- and afterschool activities or other activity programs.
-Students will be encouraged to participate in community-offered fitness and athletic programs.
+Each school will provide space, equipment and an environment conducive to safe and enjoyable play. - B. Students will be encouraged to participate in community-offered fitness and athletic programs.